Struggling to get interviews?

 - Keep your resume an appropriate length (one page for most candidates)

-Left-aligning content makes it easy for hiring managers to read through your qualifications and easily find the information they’re looking for.
+Left-aligning content makes it easy for employers to read through your qualifications and easily find the information they’re looking for.

-However, if you need to save space, right-aligning minor details on your resume like your education (if you’re not a recent graduate), certifications, or awards section is acceptable.
+However, if you need to save space, right-aligning minor details on your resume like your education, certifications, or awards section is acceptable.

 In most cases, you should use 1” margins on your resume.
 However, anywhere between ½”–1″ is acceptable.